tjvc/dotfiles/README.md

 # dotfiles

-Some config files, primarily for customising my Bash environment and Vim.
-They're for use on development machines, and intended to be portable between OS X and Ubuntu.
+Some config files, primarily for customising my shell and Vim.
+They're for use on development machines, and intended to be portable between macOS and Ubuntu.

 ## Installation